Museum of early consumer electronics and 1st achievements

 original box and an original Kodak 127 film (pictures of these will be added to the site soon.)

-The camera is made of bakelite.
+The camera is made of Bakelite.
 Millions of these 127 Mk 1 cameras were made between 1952

 and 1959.
 Kodak introduced the 127 film in 1912 and it continued to be produced until the